 Invincible Tour started from Ahmedabad in their own bus.

 Not well connected.
-Nearest Big Junctions will be Ahmedabad or Himmatnagar.
+The nearest Big Junctions will be Ahmedabad or Himmatnagar.

 - Depart from Ahmedabad at 1:30 AM.